Shedrack-Sunday/alx-low_level_programming/0x18-dynamic_libraries/README.md

-##0x18.
-C - Dynamic libraries

-##Learning Objectives
-At the end of this project, the  expectation is  to be able to explain to anyone, without the help of Google:

-##General
-What is a dynamic library, how does it work, how to create one, and how to use it What is the environment variable $LD_LIBRARY_PATH and how to use it What are the differences between static and shared libraries Basic usage nm, ldd, ldconfig
+# 0x18-dynamic_libraries
+In this project, I learnt how to create dynamic libraries from modules and use them